Ingredients to Avoid in Body Care | Everlasting Organics

 PEGs (Polyethylene Glycols) Contamination Risk

-Petroleum-based thickeners or softeners that may be contaminated with carcinogenic byproducts like 1,4-dioxane and ethylene oxide during the manufacturing process.
-They also act as penetration enhancers, potentially driving other harmful ingredients deeper into the skin.
+Petroleum-based compounds used as thickeners, softeners, or emulsifiers that may be contaminated with carcinogenic byproducts — particularly 1,4-dioxane and ethylene oxide — during the ethoxylation manufacturing process.
+These contaminants are not listed on ingredient labels because they are processing byproducts, not intentional ingredients.
+PEGs also act as penetration enhancers, potentially driving other ingredients deeper into the skin and bloodstream than they would otherwise reach.

 Look For